 I completed my PhD in 2017 at the Law Faculty of the University of Cambridge.
 My doctoral dissertation on legal personhood was awarded the Yorke Prize and the Salje Medal.
-It was published by Oxford University Press in 2019, and made Open Access in 2020.
+It was published by Oxford University Press in 2019.
 The book was described as “an instant classic” in the Modern Law Review, and the journal Revus devoted a symposium to it in 2021.
+It has been translated into Spanish and a Korean translation is in the works.

 My work on legal personhood has been cited in four US animal personhood trials, including two amicus curiae briefs by Harvard professor Laurence Tribe (links: [1] [2] [3]).